MikroElektronika/mikrosdk_click_v2/clicks/thermo23/README.md

 err_t thermo23_read_command ( thermo23_t *ctx, uint8_t cmd, uint16_t *data_out );
 ```

-## Example Description

-> This example demonstrates the use of Thermo 23 Click board by reading and displaying the temperature measurements.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger, and performs the Click default configuration which enables continuous conversion and sets the conversion rate to 1 Hz.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */